Canonical Reference

 BLISP Research Program

-A nine-paper research program on admissibility, deterministic execution, semantic coordinates, cross-system transfer, and agent convergence.
+An eleven-paper research program on admissibility, deterministic execution, computation identity, semantic coordinates, cross-system transfer, agent convergence, and verified AI actions.

-Author: Thomas Dionysopoulos · 9 papers · 156 pages · all published with DOIs
+Author: Thomas Dionysopoulos · 11 papers · all published with DOIs

 Program DOI 10.5281/zenodo.20459958 Program DOI: 10.5281/zenodo.20459958